It’s Time for Agencies to Stop Being Cobbler’s Children

 Then it is time for agency principals to leave the office on Wednesdays and Thursdays unless there was a great networking event on Tuesday.
 Get out of your office because you are the face behind the brand.
 Attend networking meetings, visit your client’s stores, do store checks, have lunch with your clients, be outside.
 Be the first agency principal in your market who regularly attends AAF, PRSA, AMA, IABC chapter meetings in your town.
 Your time investment will be amplified through word of mouth.
 You will be core.

 On Friday mornings, bring in breakfast for all of your employees from a restaurant that is not part of a national chain.
-Have a different employee each week bring in their favorite music and play it at breakfast or your sound system.
+Have a different employee each week bring in their favorite music and play it at breakfast on your sound system.
 On Fridays, ban internal emails.
 If your employees need to get something done internally, insist that they meet with that person face to face especially if you are a larger agency.

 Insist that all agency principals on Friday have lunch individually with a different employee, supplier, alliance partner or a person they have met while networking that week that is 10 to 20 years younger than them.